proustibat/wallpaper-updater/README.md

 Problem
 -------------
-My IT department is smart enough to disable access to the Registry Editor .
+My IT department is smart enough to disable access to the Registry Editor.
 That's quite normal and understandable.
 I do not want to touch it.
 I just wanna customize my wallpapers.

 > **My chance:**